 Government loan programs such as FHA, VA, USDA only allow for primary owner occupant home financing.
 However, Fannie Mae and Freddie Mac allow for second-home and investment home financing with Conventional loans.
 Here are the requirements to finance second homes and investment properties with Conventional loans:

 - 10% down payment is required for second home financing with Conventional Loans

-- 15% to 20% down payment is required for investment home financing with Conventional Loans
+- 15% to 20% down payment is required for investment home financing with Conventional loans

 Conventional Loan Guidelines After Bankruptcy & Foreclosure

-- There is a two-year waiting period to qualify for a Conventional Loan two years from the discharged date of the Chapter 13 Bankruptcy or four years from the dismissal date of their Chapter 13 Bankruptcy
+There is a four year waiting period after Chapter 11 Bankruptcy from the discharged date of the bankruptcy or dismissal date of their bankruptcy.
+There is a two-year waiting period to qualify for a Conventional loan two years from the discharged date of the Chapter 13 Bankruptcy or four years from the dismissal date of their Chapter 13 Bankruptcy.

 Qualifying For Conventional Loan With Lender With No Overlays

 Gustan Cho Associates has no overlays on Conventional loans.
 Gustan Cho Associates are mortgage brokers licensed in 48 states including Washington, DC, and Puerto Rico.
 The team at Gustan Cho Associates has a national reputation of being able to do mortgage loans other lenders cannot do.